shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 ## A Million Psychiatrists can be wrong

 Some people think that a million psychiatrists (and the mass media) cannot be wrong, but they can.
-In other news, everyone [know the Earth is flat](https://en.wikipedia.org/wiki/Flat_Earth), and that the [sun and all the planets revolve around the Earth](https://en.wikipedia.org/wiki/Galileo_Galilei), and that [all species of animals were created about 6,000 years ago](https://en.wikipedia.org/wiki/Charles_Darwin), and that [unmarried couples living together and having premarital sex](https://en.wikipedia.org/wiki/Bertrand_Russell)
+In other news, everyone [knows the Earth is flat](https://en.wikipedia.org/wiki/Flat_Earth), and that the [sun and all the planets revolve around the Earth](https://en.wikipedia.org/wiki/Galileo_Galilei), and that [all species of animals were created about 6,000 years ago](https://en.wikipedia.org/wiki/Charles_Darwin), and that [unmarried couples living together and having premarital sex](https://en.wikipedia.org/wiki/Bertrand_Russell)